-An application to establish a PRTF shall be consistent with this Plan if the following criteria are met:
+An application to establish a PRTF or expand an existing PRTF shall be consistent with this Plan if the following criteria are met:

-- 1. The total number of PRTF beds shall not exceed three hundred and fifteen (315) beds statewide, and shall be distributed among the state mental hospital districts as defined by 908 KAR 2:040 as follows: - a.
+- 1. Approval of the application does not cause the total number of PRTF beds to exceed three hundred and fifteen (315) beds statewide, or to exceed the following target distribution among the state mental hospital districts as defined by 908 KAR 2:040: - a.
 District I for seventy-two (72) beds; - b.
 District II for ninety-nine (99) beds; - c.
 District III for ninety (90) beds; - d.
 District IV for fifty-four (54) beds. - 2.
-An application to add PRTFs shall include the following: - a.
+The applicant shall document the need for additional PRTF services and their ability to provide those services by demonstrating the following: - a.
 An analysis of the number and characteristics of persons ages six (6) to twenty-one (21) in the proposed service area who require this level of care; - b.
 An inventory of all types of treatment-oriented residential programs and alternatives that meet a portion of the need for PRTFs in the proposed service area, whether or not the programs are licensed as PRTFs; - c.
 Clear admission and discharge criteria, including age, sex, and other limitations; - d.
 A discussion of anticipated length of stay, with distinctions in the program or physical plant whenever all or a portion of a facility will be used to serve patients needing short-term crisis care; and - e.
 Formal written agreements of cooperation that identify the nature and extent of the proposed working relationship between the proposed PRTF and each of the following agencies, organizations, or facilities located in the service area of the proposed facility:

 - i.
-Regional interagency council for children ("RIAC") with emotional disability or severe emotional disability as defined in KRS 200.509; - ii.
+Regional Interagency Council for Children ("RIAC") with emotional disability or severe emotional disability as defined in KRS 200.509; - ii.
 Department for Community-Based Services; - iii.
 Local school districts; - iv.
 At least one (1) psychiatric hospital; and - v.
 Any other agency, organization or facility deemed appropriate by the Cabinet. - 3.
-While PRTFs need not restrict admissions to persons living in the same state mental hospital district or service area as the PRTF, priority shall be given to applications which state that priority for admission will be given to referrals made by RIACs in the applicant's service area that otherwise meet the admission criteria of the PRTF. - 4.
-Priority shall be given to applications that demonstrate access to an array of other community-based services and post-placement alternatives (e.g., day treatment, therapeutic foster homes, staffed community residences).
+While PRTFs need not restrict admissions to persons living in the same state mental hospital district or service area as the PRTF, priority shall be given to applications which state that priority for admission will be given to referrals made by RIACs in the applicant's service area that otherwise meet the admission criteria of the PRTF; and - 4.
+Priority shall be given to applications that demonstrate access to an array of other community-based services and post-placement alternatives (e.g., day treatment, therapeutic foster homes, and staffed community residences).